Lladró's "Core Collection"

 (Photo by the author from her own collection.)

-Because I sort of "wrote the book" on it (see ordering info on
+Because I sort of "wrote the book" on it (see ordering info below),

-I won't be saying much more about the core collection here.
-Those wishing
+I won't be saying much more about the core collection on this web site

-more information on it are encouraged to check out the
+more information on specific core collection figurines are encouraged to check out the

 Lladró company web site or the web site for